securefederatedai/openfl/docs/bash_autocomplete_activation.rst

       _fx_completion_setup;

-Activate autocomplete
+Activate autocomplete feature
 ~~~~~~~~~~~~~~~~~~~~~
-   This step should be done every time when you open a new terminal.
+   This step should be done every time when you open a new terminal window.

    .. code-block:: console
       $ source ~/.fx-autocomplete.sh

 Auto activation autocomplete
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-   To save your time you can autocomplete activation step to `~/.bashrc`.
+   To save your time you can add autocomplete activation step to `~/.bashrc`.
    .. code-block:: bash
       . ~/.fx-autocomplete.sh
    Save `~/.bashrc`.
-   Open new terminal to use new `~/.bashrc`.
+   Open new terminal to use updated `~/.bashrc`.